ktopcuoglu/gitlab-dbt-analytics/extract/saas_usage_ping/README.md

 `SQL` queries we executed on `RAW.TAP_POSTGRES` the schema are translated from `Postgres` to `Snowflake` SQL syntax.
-The results of the queries are then uploaded into the `RAW.SAAS_USAGE_PING` schema in Snowflake database.
+The results of the queries are then uploaded into the `RAW.SAAS_USAGE_PING` schema in Snowflake database _(data is stored in `.json` file format)_.

-`SQL data` is originally saved in `Postgres Sql` syntax format, downloaded via 'RESTful API' technology: The queries are version controlled in the very large `.json` files present within this extract.
+`SQL data` is originally saved in `Postgres Sql` syntax format, downloaded using `RESTful API` technology: The queries are version controlled in the very large `.json` files present within this extract.
 The queries are split out into two categories:
 - `instance queries` and
 - `namespace queries`.

 The `instance queries` generate data about GitLab.com as a whole, while the `namespace queries` generate data about each namespace on GitLab.com.
 Data is stored in the table:
 - `RAW.SAAS_USAGE_PING.INSTANCE_SQL_METRICS` - this data is generated results of `SQL` queries
 - `RAW.SAAS_USAGE_PING.INSTANCE_SQL_ERROR` - this table contains `SQL` commands where error pops-up with the error description.
-If there is any record in this table, means some `SQL` query failed to execute and the `Data team` will be alerted - via logs in `Airflow` and in [Trusted data framework (`TDF`)](https://about.gitlab.com/handbook/business-technology/data-team/platform/#tdf).
+If there is any record in this table, means some `SQL` query failed with an execution and the `Data team` will be alerted - via logs in `Airflow` and in [Trusted data framework (`TDF`)](https://about.gitlab.com/handbook/business-technology/data-team/platform/#tdf).
 - `RAW.SAAS_USAGE_PING.GITLAB_DOTCOM_NAMESPACE` - namespace data is stored in this table

 ##### Graphical representation of the pipeline for `INSTANCE_SQL_METRICS`: